Controlled Dangerous Substances (CDS) Policy

 This section only applies to Controlled Dangerous Substances (CDS).
 All other appropriate prescription medications can be prescribed without any special restrictions.

-Baltimore Psychiatry may prescribe limited CDS in the treatment of certain psychiatric disorders when medically appropriate and the benefits outweigh the risk.
+Baltimore Psychiatry may prescribe limited CDS in the treatment of certain psychiatric disorders when warranted by a diagnosis, medically appropriate, and the benefits outweigh the risk.
 This information is provided so prospective patients can determine if we may be able to meet their treatment needs only.
 The decision to prescribe or not prescribe CDS is still always at the discretion of the provider.
-However, they can only do so when all policy criteria has been met.
+However, they can only do so when all policy criteria have been met.
 They cannot override these practice policies, negotiate, or make exceptions.
-We will never guarantee CDS prior to completing an evaluation.
-We do not prescribe more than one controlled substance per patient and cannot accept or manage patients requesting or taking more than one controlled substance.
-We never prescribe dosages higher than the FDA has approved for the indicated diagnosis.
-Anyone receiving CDS from this practice must be able to pass a drug screen (demonstrating no illegal substances are being used, including prescription medications that were not prescribed).
-Patients receiving CDS from this practice must be seen at least once per month for the first 90 days, even if they have been on these medications previously.
-After this, a provider may consider increasing up to a maximum of no more than 90 days at a time, if and when appropriate.
+We will never guarantee CDS prior to completing an evaluation, regardless of past history or evaluations.

 • Hypnotic sedatives/sleep aids: We often prescribe NON-controlled substance sleep aids.
-Before considering the use of short-term controlled substance sleep aids, we must have record of a completed sleep study.
+Before considering the use of short-term controlled substance sleep aids, we must have record of a completed (in-person) sleep study.
 Non-controlled substance sleep aids must have proven ineffective and the medication must be deemed to have a highly favorable benefit to risk ratio.